ocbe-uio/BayesMallows/README.md

   - Handling transitive pairwise preferences by imputation (Vitelli et al. (2018)).

+  - Estimating the partition function of the Mallows model using importance sampling (Vitelli et al. (2018)) or an asymptotic approximation (Mukherjee (2016)).

 This includes any combination thereof, e.g., clustering assessors based on pairwise preferences.